Helpful Tips for Managing Separation Anxiety in Dogs

 When a dog is trained to follow commands like sit and stay, most likely, they are taught with treats.
 You can do the same thing to help train your dog to not have separation anxiety.

-Remember, don’t ignore your dog.
-But teach them that you reward good behaviour like being relaxed and in their space.
+Remember, don't ignore the anxious dog.
+But teach them that you reward good behaviour, like being relaxed and in their space.
+A food reward is a great way to divert your dog's attention from being alone for very short periods.

 Don’t Punish